blueprint-freespeech/gosling/docs/protocol.md

   // Opens an endpoint session on this connection with the given channel
   // name.
 If the client already has an open endpoint session with the
-  // given channel name, the existing session is terminated. open_endpoint(string endpoint, string channel) -> document;
+  // given channel name, the existing session is terminated.
+If this function
+  // is called before the client proof has been sent, then an error is raised.
+  //
+  // parameters:
+  // - string endpoint: the endpoint service we wish to connect to
+  // - string channel: the channel on that endpoint to connect to; if this
+  //   client is already connected to the requested channel on this endpoint
+  //   the old channel connection is  closed.
+  //
+  // return: an empty document on success, otherwise an error is raised open_endpoint(string endpoint, string channel) -> document;
 }
 ```

-## Proof Calculation and Verification
+### Proof Calculation and Verification

 The proof signed by client is calculated as: